What is Fatty Liver?

 - Heavy drinkers

-Most people with fatty liver disease generally have no symptoms, but some might experience abdominal pain around the level of the liver, fatigue and nausea.
+Most people with fatty liver disease generally have no symptoms, but some might experience abdominal pain around the area of the liver, fatigue and nausea.

-As the liver condition deteriorates, other symptoms may surface, such as:
+As the liver condition deteriorates, other fatty liver symptoms may surface, such as:

 - Fluid buildup in the abdomen and legs